Pareto principle: Mathematical explanation

 The demonstration of the Pareto principle is explained by a large proportion of process variation being associated with a small proportion of process variables.
 This is a special case of the wider phenomenon of Pareto distributions.
 If the Pareto index α, which is one of the parameters characterizing a Pareto distribution, is chosen as α = log_{4}5 ≈ 1.16, then one has 80% of effects coming from 20% of causes.

-The term 80/20 is only a shorthand for the general principle at work.
-In individual cases, the distribution could be nearer to 90/5 or 70/30.
+The term 80:20 is only a shorthand for the general principle at work.
+In individual cases, the distribution could be nearer to 90:10 or 70:30.
 Note that there is no need for the two numbers to add up to the number 100, as they are measures of different things.
 The Pareto principle is an illustration of a "power law" relationship, which also occurs in phenomena such as bush fires and earthquakes.
 Benoit Mandelbrot offered an explanation for this pattern in the field of economics and social science based on income dynamics in population.
 According to his reasoning, above a certain minimum income threshold, the probability of an individual's income increasing or decreasing by a fixed proportion (e.g., doubling) remains constant across all income levels.
 As a consequence, the ratio of individuals earning a given income x to those earning half that amount x/2 remains the same, regardless of the absolute value of x.
 This scale-invariant property is a defining feature of power-law distributions.
 Because it is self-similar over a wide range of magnitudes, it produces outcomes completely different from Normal or Gaussian distribution phenomena.
 The occurrence probability of rare extreme (or catastrophic) events showing power-law distribution may be of several orders of magnitude greater than that associated with other usual models, such as, e.g., Gaussian or exponential.
 This fact explains the frequent breakdowns of sophisticated financial instruments, which are modeled on the assumption that a Gaussian relationship is appropriate to something like stock price movements.

+Derivation of α for the 80:20 rule

+As an example, consider the Pareto distribution of wealth.
+The (Type 1) Pareto distribution is defined as: